Best Electricians in Huntingdonshire

 Although this would only apply to new buildings, it is worth giving thought to the mounting height on the consumer unit so that the consumer unit is out of reach of young children yet accessible to other people when standing or sitting.

-When taking all these principles and building regulations into account it comes as no surprise that relocating a consumer unit is work that must be carried out by a Registered electrician who is there to ensure your safety and well being.
+When taking all these principles and building regulations into account it comes as no surprise that relocating a consumer unit is work that must be carried out by a Registered electrician who is there to ensure your safety and well-being.

-For Peace of Mind call us today on 01487-813-600 or Find us on our Facebook Page
+For Peace of Mind call us today at 07958-432-981 or find us on our Facebook Page or our website www.safe-electric.com